wrkstrm/WrkstrmMain/README.md

 - `Optional<T>` where `T: Comparable & Equatable`: Adds comparison functionality to Optionals.

+## 🎨 Customization

+Customize and extend `WrkstrmMain` to suit your project's specific needs.

 ## 🤝 Contributing

 🌟 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.